digitaldhc/solution-assurance/Solution design group process.md

 | Nascent | Technology is being piloted or phased into production |

 #### 7R assessment
-The 7R assessment is an industry standard decision tree used when considering the future of digital solutions.
+The [7R](https://digital.nhs.uk/services/cloud-centre-of-excellence/cloud-topic-areas/application-migration-and-modernisation) [assessment](https://archive.ph/yZzgW) is an industry standard decision tree used when considering the future of digital solutions.
 We should aim to consider the 7Rs whenever thinking about major changes to digital solutions.

+**Retain** - the do-nothing option, which will keep the solution substantially unaltered and in the same place.

 **Retire** - is the solution in question still required?
 Is its functionality duplicated elsewhere in a more sustainable manner, meaning that an option may exist to retire this solution?

-**Retain** - the do-nothing option, which will keep the solution substantially unaltered and in the same place.

-**Replace** - it may be that the overall technical debt within a solution is so great that the best option is to replace it with something else.
+**Re-purchase** (also known as **replace**) - it may be that the overall technical debt within a solution is so great that the best option is to replace it with something else.
 There may also be significant benefits in replacing a bespoke solution with something that is industry standard.

-**Relocate** (also known as **rehost**) - could a solution be relocated to the cloud by the simple performance of a "lift-'n'-shift" migration?
-It should be noted that while this can deliver short-term benefit, it is unlikely to be a substantive solution due to cost, and should be seen as the first step in an eventual refactoring of the solution to
+**Relocate** or **rehost** - could a solution be relocated to the cloud by the simple performance of a "lift-'n'-shift" migration?
+It should be noted that while this can deliver short-term benefit, it does not take advantage of cloud capabilities and is unlikely to be a substantive solution due to cost.
+It should be seen as the first step in an eventual **refactoring** of the solution to a cloud-native state. **Relocation** involves deploying the same VMWare hypervisor in the cloud, while **rehosting** would mean using cloud infrastructure-as-a-service (*IaaS*) to create like-for-like virtual servers.

+**Re-platform** (also known as **lift-'n'-reshape**) - this will involve migrating a solution to the cloud and introducing some level of cloud optimisation, for example migrating an on-premise Microsoft SQL Server database to [Azure SQL](https://azure.microsoft.com/en-gb/products/azure-sql/database), or [Amazon RDS](https://aws.amazon.com/rds/).

+**Refactor** - this is the most complex of the seven Rs, and involves fundamentally re-architecting the solution to take advantage of cloud-native functionality, improving its agility, performance and scalability.
+Such a refactoring can change the nature of the solution from a monolithic architecture to a collection of coupled microservices that may be swapped out or scaled up or down as required.

+The diagram below shows a number of cloud adoption routes, and how the various options relate to each other.
+The [accompanying web page](https://www.devopsgroup.com/insights/resources/diagrams/all/cloud-migration-pathways/) also sets out a number of opportunities and shortcomings.
+The diagram is copyright (c) DevOpsGroup.
 ![Cloud migration strategies](cloud_migration.jpg)